2025-ilaria/project-/sparql-queries.md

 📌 The next step was to run some queries to ensure these information were actually not present in ArCo: ⬇️

-## Query 5️⃣: verifying the absence of the full name of the Teatro Massimo
+## Query 5️⃣: Verifying the absence of the full name of the Teatro Massimo

 As part of the enrichment of the ArCo knowledge graph, we submitted a SPARQL query to verify whether it contained information about the full name of the Teatro Massimo di Palermo: **Teatro Massimo Vittorio Emanuele**.
 This step was aimed at assessing the completeness of the dataset, since the graph often records only the shortened name (Teatro Massimo).